 Nothing has a better sense of humour than English weather; one minute I was prancing around in autumnal skirts re-thinking my pro-recycling choices if it means such a sunny November, and the next minute I’ve been punted in the face with 4-degree days for the foreseeable future.
 So, when an invitation to Oman dropped in my inbox, I thought toodaloo f***ers, get me on that plane.
 A blissful 8 hour jaunt in Oman Air’s business class and I landed in the glorious gem that is Muscat and my love affair with the Middle East began.

-There’s nothing a Brit loves more than swanning away to somewhere hot whilst it’s rainy and cold at home.
-The Brit in this case was me, sending smug beach pics to my bitter (-ly cold) friends and followers back home.
-When enquiring how cold it gets in Muscat I had a laughing reply of ‘this is cold for us’ as I sweated through my t-shirt in the 34-degree heat; the temperature can soar to 48 degrees during their “warmer” months.
+There’s nothing a Brit loves more than swanning away to somewhere hot, especially when it’s rainy and cold at home.
+The Brit in this case was me, sending smug beach pics to my bitter (and bitterly cold) friends and followers back home.
+When enquiring how cold it gets in Oman’s capital Muscat, I received the withering reply ‘this is cold for us’.
+Meanwhile I slowly sweated through my t-shirt in the 34-degree heat.
+Indeed, the mercury can soar to 48 degrees during their “warmer” months.

-Fancy waiting for your flight in a $15 million lounge?
+Another building, I know.
+But fancy waiting for your flight in a $15 million lounge?
 Trust me, you do.
-Muscat International Airport has recently undergone a very (very) expensive overhaul and now boasts alluring new features like the world’s first non-business/first class lounge complete with complimentary massage chairs and food, and an actual robot that will help you with airport queries, take selfies and even assist you to your gate.The People
+Muscat International Airport has recently undergone a very (very) expensive overhaul and now boasts alluring new features like the world’s first non-business/first class lounge complete with complimentary massage chairs and food, and an actual robot that will help you with airport queries, take selfies and even assist you to your gate.
+It really is the future.

-I’ve never fallen in love with a people more so than in Oman, I think there must be some sort of citizenship test where charm and a sense of humour are mandatory requirements.
-One of the safest countries in the Middle East (if not the safest), I felt totally at ease at all times, I even shed my London bristle and chatted back warmly to total strangers who approached me to have a little natter.
+I’ve never fallen in love with a people more than I did in Oman, I think there must be some sort of citizenship test where charm and a sense of humour are mandatory requirements.
+One of the safest countries in the Middle East (if not the safest), I felt totally at ease at all times, I even shed my London bristle and chatted warmly back to total strangers who approached me to have a little natter.
 The punishments for crimes here are quite severe but this system seems to work well as a deterrent, attacks on travellers for example are described as rare.